Letter of transmittal

 Promotion review performance

-The Merit Protection Commissioner establishes promotion review committees (PRCs) to conduct merits review of promotion decisions for jobs in Parliamentary classification groups 2 to 6.
-A PRC comprises a convenor, a nominee from the relevant department and a third member nominated by
+The Merit Protection Commissioner establishes promotion review committees (PRCs) to conduct merits review of promotion decisions for jobs in parliamentary classification groups 1 to 6.

 Independent selection advisory committee (ISAC) performance